Getting Started Homeschooling Kindergarten A Quick Start Guide

 Blocks! so great for math and visual spatial skills!
 Taro and his big brother Finn made this.

 There you have it!

 This is my main method of homeschooling Kindergarten (and other grades too).
 Start slow and focus solely on the basics at first then add in other things.

 For more ideas follow me on IG @wildmathcurriculum and on FB @wildmath

-The Wild Math Curriculm Guides for Kindergarten-Third grade are available in the shop!
+The Wild Math Curriculm Guides for Kindergarten-Fifth grade are available in the shop!